 - Exporting storage snapshot clones to the proxy.

 - Identifying the snapshot file system type.

-- If the snapshot file system type corresponds with VMFS or NFS: searching for the .vmx files located in the snapshots.
+- If the snapshot file system type corresponds with VMFS or NFS, Veeam Backup & Replication searches for the VMX files located in the snapshots.

 Thus the system identifies the VMs located in the snapshots.
 If this stage has not been performed for these snapshots earlier, the snapshot content shown in Veeam Backup & Replication may be changed on this stage: some VMs may be added or deleted.